hpaulkeeler/kcoverage_single_MATLAB/README.md

 # kcoverage_single_MATLAB

+If you use this code for published work, please cite paper[1] listed below.

 These scripts calculate the k-coverage probability (based on SINR* values) in a single-tier cellular network using a method based on a homogeneous Poisson process model.
 More details are found in the (submitted) work [1], which presents the model that these scripts are based on.

 The script funProbCov.m uses a inclusion-exclusion-like formula and two types of integral to calculate the k-coverage probability in a network with log-normal shadowing (though the shadowing distribution can be somewhat arbitrary [1]) and without fading.